Kingston has four schools dedicated to children with special educational needs and disabilities.

 St Philip's School

 St Philip’s School is a special educational needs school for young people aged 9 to 19 years.
 All students have Education, Health and Care Plans.
-The school caters for a range of ability levels that might be designated moderate learning difficulties, and additional needs such as ASD.
+The school caters for a range of ability levels that might be designated moderate learning difficulties, and additional needs such as Autism.
 Parents/Carers should indicate St Philip’s School as their preference at their child’s Year 5 Annual Review or Year 6, at the latest, if the Annual Review is held early in the Autumn Term.